 Medicaid Covers US is a national multi-media public education campaign that will inform, support, advance and promote the value of Medicaid.
-A significant investment of resources will be concentrated in six campaign states: Alabama, Georgia, Kansas, Louisiana, North Carolina and Virginia.
+A significant investment of resources will be concentrated in eight campaign states: Alabama, Georgia, Kansas, Louisiana, North Carolina, Oklahoma, Tennessee and Virginia.
 The tools, resources and collaterals developed through this project will be available to staff, volunteers, partners and stakeholders in all 50 states.
 It is our hope that this work will contribute to federal, state and local efforts to protect, preserve, and broaden access to health care through state Medicaid programs.

 Through the power of storytelling we intend to elevate the positive impact Medicaid has not just on beneficiaries, but on communities and our nation.
 The stories of individuals, families, health care providers and local communities are the central focus of this campaign.
 These stories are being documented and disseminated through various mediums and collateral materials, including a three- part mini-documentary, a digital storybook and dedicated website.
 In addition to storytelling, we are performing research on the importance of Medicaid in the fight against cancer and producing evidence- based tools and resources (fact sheets, infographics, etc.) to advance the conversation about Medicaid and its importance for countless Americans.

 The primary purpose of this campaign is public education.
 Medicaid Covers US, is not a traditional advocacy or lobbying campaign – we will not be advocating for specific policy change, advancing legislative proposals or including a specific call to action on federal or state policy proposals that will impact the Medicaid program.

 - Does this project focus solely on Medicaid Expansion?